![]() |

 |

 An interface definition in L4Re is normally declared as a class derived from L4::Kobject_t.
+For example, the simple calculator example declares its interface like that:

 The signature of each function is first declared using one of the RPC macros (see below) and then all the functions need to be listed in the Rpcs type.